The Pursuit of Happiness (Beat Farmers album): Production

 Recorded at Indigo Ranch, in Malibu, the album was produced by Dave Jerden.
 Founding member Buddy Blue was replaced by Joey Harris.
 Country Dick Montana sang on the cover of Johnny Cash's "Big River".
 "Rosie" is a cover of the Tom Waits song.
 Steve Berlin played saxophone on the album.
 In a dig at the PMRC, the band allegedly included a "positive" subliminal message on the album.

 Critical reception

 The Vancouver Sun called the album "rocking with the familiar tough R&B favored by guitarist Jerry Raney, reeling with the hilarious depravity favored by wildman drummer Country Dick, and soaring with the touch of majesty brought into the fold by Harris."
 The Philadelphia Inquirer wrote: "Blunt, vehement rock that regularly partakes of a country lilt, this is the West Coast quartet's best album yet."

 The Houston Chronicle noted that "few if any rock bands have a better understanding of the essential difference between ego and art."
 The Los Angeles Daily News concluded: "Until either Rainy or Harris cuts a path as striking as Montana's, the Farmers will be just another good rockin' roots band with a joke instead of a great band with a sense of humor."
 The Times determined that "although the Farmers hold rank as possibly the greatest bar-band in the world, this is a patchy collection redeemed mostly by the efforts of the new guitarist, Joey Harris."
+The Oregonian listed the album among the 10 best of 1987.